-Optionally, click the Help button ( 🕜 Help

-more about this tab.
+Optionally, click the Help button ().
+The Help topic that opens can help you learn more about this tab.
 There are links in the topic that open other related topics.

-5) Click the Letters and Letter Combinations box.
-Then do the following steps:

-- Replace the letters with the letters of the alphabet that you will use as you write this book. - Type all the letter combinations that are used with you set of letters. - Type any word-forming characters, such as an apostrophe or glottal stop.
+- 5) Click the Letters and Letter Combinations box.
+Then do the following steps: - Replace the letters with the letters of the alphabet that you will use as you write this book. - Type all the letter combinations that are used with you set of letters. - Type any word-forming characters, such as an apostrophe or glottal stop.